-Despite our collective desire to modernize most parts of our 21st century lives, wedding planning is still largely a bride's territory.
+Despite our collective desire to modernize most parts of our 21st-century lives, wedding planning is still largely a bride's territory.
 But many women increasingly want to involve their grooms in the process.
-How to do it when your groom is ultra-traditional, or shy or more interested in eloping than throwing a big, fancy wedding?
+How to do it when your groom is ultra-traditional, shy, or more interested in eloping than throwing a big, fancy wedding?

-If party planning just isn't his thing, see if he'd be interested in taking over the ceremony (finding an officiant, selecting readings) or organizing travel logistics (your getaway car, buses or shuttles for guests) or taking the reins on the honeymoon (itineraries, hotel arrangements, excursions), says Jamie Chang of Passport to Joy.
+If party planning just isn't his thing, see if he'd be interested in taking over the ceremony (finding an officiant, selecting readings), organizing travel logistics (your getaway car, buses or shuttles for guests), or taking the reins on the honeymoon (itineraries, hotel arrangements, excursions), says Jamie Chang of Passport to Joy.

 Not all guys are handy, but those who are would probably jump at the chance to build something special for their wedding day.
 Joanne Jiang of LadyMarry says to see if your groom is on board to create something for the ceremony or reception.
 It could be as simple as a hand-painted "Just Married" sign or as elaborate as an ornate chuppah.